RaphaelUriol/MacOS-Hardenning-and-Optimisation/README.md

 # MacOS-Hardenning-and-Optimisation

-Script o Harden MasOs Ventura 13.2.1
+Script to Harden and Optimise MasOs Ventura 13.2.1
 -------------------------------

 Hardening